Doctor of Occupational Therapy, O.T.D.

 Accreditation/Credentialing

-ACOTE’s telephone number c/o AOTA is (301) 652-AOTA and its web address is http://www.acoteonline.org.
-The program must have a pre-accreditation review, complete an on-site evaluation, and be granted Accreditation Status before its graduates will be eligible to sit for the national certification examination for the occupational therapist administered by the National Board for Certification in Occupational Therapy (NBCOT).
-After successful completion of this exam, the individual will be an Occupational Therapist, Registered (OTR).
-In addition, all states require licensure in order to practice; however, state licenses are usually based on the results of the NBCOT Certification Examination.
-Note that a felony conviction may affect a graduate’s ability to sit for the NBCOT certification examination or attain state licensure.
+The entry-level occupational therapy doctoral degree program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 7501 Wisconsin Avenue, Suite 510E, Bethesda, MD 20814.
+ACOTE’s telephone number c/o AOTA is (301) 652-AOTA and its web address is www.acoteonline.org.
+Graduates of the program will be eligible to sit for the national certification examination of occupational therapists administered by the National Board for Certification in Occupational Therapy (NBOT).
+After completing this exam, the individual will be an Occupational Therapist Registered (OTR).
+In addition, all states require licensure to practice; however, state licenses are usually based on the results of the NBCOT Certification Examination.
+A felony conviction may affect a graduate’s ability to sit for the NBCOT certification examination or attain state licensure.

 It is the student’s responsibility to ensure they are enrolled in the prescribed courses and to pay tuition and fees at the time designated by the Bursar's Office.
 Details regarding tuition/fee charges and collection are available from the Bursar's Office.